- Live Rates

-How much are closing costs in Seattle in 2018, and how much can I expect to pay on buying a house?
+How much are closing costs in Seattle in 2020, and how much can I expect to pay on buying a house?
 These are common questions among home buyers and mortgage shoppers.
 Here’s what you need to know about this topic.

 Home buyers in Seattle (and elsewhere in Washington) typically pay somewhere between 2% and 5% of the purchase price of the house in closing fees.
 That means that a more expensive house could result in higher closing costs, and vice versa.

-According to Zillow, the median home price in Seattle was around $700,000 at the start of 2018.
-So the buyer closing costs on a median-priced property in the city could range from $14,000 to $35,000.
+According to Zillow, the median home price in Seattle was around $813,154 as of February 2021.
+So, the buyer closing costs on a median-priced property in the city could range from $16,263 to $40,657.

 There are several variables that can affect how much you’ll pay in closing costs in Seattle.
 Will you pay points at closing, in exchange for a lower mortgage rate?
 It’s a common strategy among borrowers who are seeking the lowest possible rate.
 And it’s one of many factors that can affect the total amount you pay on closing day.

-Most mortgage lenders will give you a basic estimate of your Seattle closing costs.
+Most Seattle mortgage lenders will give you a basic estimate of your Seattle closing costs.
 We go a step further by providing guaranteed closing costs.
 We not only guarantee the lender fees, but the third-party fees as well.
 This will give you a more accurate picture of your total costs, and will help you prepare for closing day by saving enough money.

 Closing costs for Seattle home buyers can include a wide variety of fees and charges.
 Mortgage fees are part of them, but there are third-party fees as well.
 That’s why it’s important to get a list of your total closing costs when shopping for a loan, as opposed to just the lender’s fees.